 Mixed reviews are out there on the cleanliness of some of the trains.
 It doesn’t hurt to pack your own cleaning wipes for quick wipe down of your seating area or the shared bathrooms.
 A clean train is a happy train!

-Just to state the obvious, especially on long trips or in case of delays, books, magazines, crafts, coloring books, playing cards and other games can keep you entertained.
+Just to state the obvious, especially on long trips or in case of delays, books, magazines, crafts, coloring books, playing cards, toys and other games can keep you entertained.
+Most of the long-distance routes do not have WiFi, and parts of some routes have poor cell phone reception, so it is always good to have some tech-free things to do.

 Yeah, duck tape might sound odd, but rattling windows and parts can be disruptive to a good night’s rest.
 So come prepared with a tape roll and small scissors to silence any annoyances.